DemonSinusa/AndroidTools/README.md

 	zImage.gz				//no comments
 	zImageDTB.bin			//Strings table of zImage.gz
-	ramdisk/				//Unpacked ramdisk.cpio.gz any users and access rights will be adjusted ramdisk.cpio.gz		//no comments
+	ramdisk/				//Unpacked ramdisk.cpio.gz any users and access rights will be adjusted ramdiskLoader.bin		//ramdisk.cpio.gz Loader if exists
+	ramdisk.cpio.gz			//no comments
+	secondpartLoader.bin	//secondpart.dat Loader if exists
-	secondpart.dat		//In official google doc's if have, then jump to second_addr instead kernel dtbo.dat				//used in boot v1 only
+	secondpart.dat			//In official google doc's if have, then jump to second_addr instead kernel DevTree.dat				//If bootheader_version contain size (version is 0) dtbo.dat				//used in boot v1&&v2
+	dtb.dat					//used in boot v2 only
+	config.conf				//actual config to Done-Generate boot.img

 Modification: